zerkalica/reactive-di/README.md

 ### Logging

-Not ReactiveDi part, in state management libraries you can monitor state changes and user actions.
+Not ReactiveDI part, in state management libraries you can monitor state changes and user actions.

 Console logger in lom_atom: